 \section{Introduction}

-Since its first use in \cite{minorsky1922} as three control terms -- proportional, integral, and derivative (PID) -- the PID controllers became `working horse', at least in an industrial context, and are considered to be standard feedback strategies in most of the control applications, see also seminal literature e.g. \cite{aastrom2006}.
-The number of possible generalizations and extensions of PID control, including also nonlinear \cite{khalil2002,ruderman2025pid} just to mention here the few, are enormous, equally as of the works dedicated to PID control implementation and tuning, see e.g. \cite{ang2005pid} for overview.
-Thus, only a little fraction of those (relevant for and in the context of the present work) can be mentioned here.
-Simple analytic PID tuning rules and associated model reduction were discussed and provided in a seminal work \cite{skogestad2003}.
-Also in \cite{gyongy2006automatic}, a simple approach to the automatic tuning of PID process controllers was claimed, while attaining a design-point on the Nyquist diagram.
-Also the inherent challenges and limitations of an integral feedback action (i.e. in PI and PID controllers) are well known, for instance associated with the saturation-driven windup effects \cite{hippe2006windup} or inability to compensate for the Coulomb friction in reversing \cite{ruderman2025}.
-Yet, examples of the relatively recent experimental comparisons of PID auto-tuners \cite{hagglund2024give} and discussions of the operational aspects and pros and cons of PID controllers \cite{berner2018experimental} confirm the continuing need for straightforward and practically accessible tuning methods.
+Since its first use in \cite{minorsky1922} as three control terms -- proportional, integral, and derivative (PID) -- the PID-controllers became a `working horse', at least in an industrial context, and are considered to be standard feedback strategies in most of the control applications, see also seminal literature e.g. \cite{aastrom2006}.
+The number of possible generalizations and extensions of PID control, including also nonlinear (\cite{khalil2002,ruderman2025pid}) just to mention here the few, are enormous, equally as of the works dedicated to a PID-control implementation and tuning, see for example \cite{ang2005pid} for overview.
+Thus, only a little fraction of those, relevant for and in context of the present work, can be mentioned here.
+Simple analytic PID tuning rules and the associated model reduction were discussed and provided in a seminal work \cite{skogestad2003}.
+Also in \cite{gyongy2006automatic}, a simple approach to the automatic tuning of PID process-controllers was claimed, while attaining a design-point on the Nyquist diagram.
+Also the inherent challenges and limitations of an integral feedback action (i.e. in PI and PID control) are well known, for instance associated with the saturation-driven windup effects (\cite{hippe2006windup}) or inability to compensate for the Coulomb friction during motion reversals (\cite{ruderman2025}).
+Yet, the appealing examples of a relatively recent experimental comparison of the PID auto-tuners (\cite{berner2018experimental}) and the discussions of operational pros and cons of PID-controllers (e.g. \cite{hagglund2024give}) confirm on top of that a persistent need for the reliable, straightforward, and practically accessible tuning methods.

 An automatic (or semi-automatic) tuning of standard feedback controllers (like PID-type), when using only the experimental observations and without knowledge of the system model, was always relevant and in focus of the practicing control engineering, cf. \cite{aastrom2006}.
-A typical configuration of tuning a (PID) controller in an experimental application setting is as shown schematically in Fig. \ref{Fig:1}.
+Typical configuration of tuning a (PID) controller in a practical application setting is schematically sketched in Fig. \ref{Fig:1}.